 Fungal skin infections such as athlete's foot can predispose you to recurrent cellulitis.
 These fungal infections provide a portal of entry for bacteria, most often streptococci and staphylococci, by causing cracks in the skin.
 Check your feet, especially between the toes, for cracks in the skin and a scaly rash.
-This might be athlete's foot.
+This might be an athlete's foot.
 You need to clean your feet diligently every day and you may require a topical antifungal medication to treat the fungal infection.
-Fungus likes to grow in moist environments, so it is important to keep your feet free of excessive sweat and moisture.
+Fungus likes to grow in a moist environment, so it is important to keep your feet free of excessive sweat and moisture.

 3) Peripheral Arterial Disease:

 If the blood flow to your legs is impaired, you are at higher risk of developing cellulitis.
 Your blood carries white blood cells and antibiotics to the site of infection.
 Without good blood flow, your body's immune system and medications cannot reach the affected area very well.
 You may require computed tomography (CT) scan to evaluate the blood flow and if the results are abnormal, you may need to see a vascular surgeon and discuss interventions to improve the blood flow.
 Ask your doctor to check the pulses on your feet to ensure they can be felt.